CelestialCrafter/fenlu/README.md

 <details>
   <summary>Q: how do i script this?</summary>
-  A: fenlu-qt can be provided any script via the config. scripting for fenlu-cli is done in [fennel](https://fennel-lang.org/)
+  A: any binary, shell script, .py, or .js file can be placed in the `scripts/` folder and be added to config.whitelisted_scripts the protocol for scripts is defined in `src/protocol`
 </details>